The Icelandic Highland Interior

 Much of the highland interior is part of the Vatnajökull national park, the European continent’s largest national park.
 In 2019, efforts were made to expand the park so that it would include the entirety of the highland interior, more than doubling its size, but these plans ultimately fell through.

-Five of Iceland’s largest glaciers: Vatnajökull, Langjökull, Hofsjökull, Mýrdalsjökull and Eyjafjallajökull are either entirely or partially located within the confines of the highland interior.
-The area is also home to a host of other topographical features, such as Snæfell, the tallest non-glacier Icelandic mountain; Herðubreið, often named the queen of Icelandic mountains due to its prominence on the landscape; and Hekla, one of the country’s most prolific, and arguably most famous, volcanoes.
+Five of Iceland’s largest glaciers—Vatnajökull, Langjökull, Hofsjökull, Mýrdalsjökull, and Eyjafjallajökull—are either entirely or partially located within the highland interior.
+These glaciers dominate the landscape, shaping deep valleys and glacial rivers that flow into surrounding lowlands.
+The highlands are also home to other prominent natural landmarks, including Snæfell, the tallest non-glacier mountain in Iceland; Herðubreið, often called the queen of Icelandic mountains for its distinctive flat-topped shape; and Hekla, one of the country’s most famous and historically significant volcanoes.

-Þórisvatn, Iceland’s largest freshwater lake, is located within the highland interior, roughly equidistant between Mýrdalsjökull and Hofsjökull.
-The country’s longest river, Þjórsá, also runs around 230 km through the interior from Hofsjökull down into the Atlantic, off the south coast of Iceland.
+Þórisvatn, Iceland’s largest freshwater lake, is located in the interior, roughly equidistant between Mýrdalsjökull and Hofsjökull.
+The country’s longest river, Þjórsá, also runs through the highlands for about 230 km, beginning at Hofsjökull and flowing south to the Atlantic.
+Both the lake and the river are key natural features that define the interior landscape.

 Kjalvegur/Kjölur (35), formerly an important route for medieval Icelanders heading to the Althing.